vahidkianfar/HolidaySearch/README.md

 - HotelsTests

-In this project I created a searching method to find the cheapest available flight and hotel.
+In this project I created a searching method to find the cheapest available flight and hotel based on availability of airport, departure date, arrival date and etc.

 ## Description

 [Back to top](#holidaysearch)

+I used **TDD** for this project, for every method I wrote the tests first, after getting the green light I refactored the method
-I have two different Json files which stored the details about flights and hotels:
+I have two different Json files which have the details about flights and hotels at first I needed to create two different objects to store all flights and hotels details and the I wrote different method for various criteria and used query to retrieve the data.

 1- A record of **Flights.json** [*"id", "airline", "from", "to", "price", "departure_date"*]